William Humphry

 William James Humphry (5 November 1814 - 30 September 1865) was an English cricketer.
 Humphry's batting and bowling styles are unknown.
 He was born at Lavant, Sussex.

-Humphry made his first-class debut for Petworth against Hampshire at Petworth Park New Ground in 1845.
-He played two further first-class matches for Petworth in 1845, against the Marylebone Cricket Club at Petworth Park New Ground, and a return fixture against Hampshire at Day's Ground, Southampton.
-In that same season he also made a single first-class appearance for the Gentleman against the Players at the Royal New Ground, Brighton.
-His next first-class appearance came in 1848, when he made his first-class debut for Sussex against the Marylebone Cricket Club at Lord's.
-He made seven further first-class appearances for the county, the last of which came against a United All-England Eleven at the Dripping Pan, Lewes, in 1854.
-He also made a single first-class appearance each for the Gentlemen of England against a United England Eleven in 1853, and for the Surrey Club against the Marylebone Cricket Club in 1855.
-In total, he made fourteen first-class appearances, scoring a total of 175 runs at an average of 8.33, with a high score of 30.
+Humphry made his debut for Petworth against Hampshire at Petworth Park New Ground in 1845.
+He played two further matches for Petworth in 1845, against the Marylebone Cricket Club at Petworth Park New Ground, and a return fixture against Hampshire at Day's Ground, Southampton.
+In that same season he also made a single appearance for the Gentleman against the Players at the Royal New Ground, Brighton.
+His next appearance came in 1848, when he made his debut for Sussex against the Marylebone Cricket Club at Lord's.
+He made seven further appearances for the county, the last of which came against a United All-England Eleven at the Dripping Pan, Lewes, in 1854.
+He also made a single appearance each for the Gentlemen of England against a United England Eleven in 1853, and for the Surrey Club against the Marylebone Cricket Club in 1855.
+In total, he made fourteen appearances, scoring a total of 175 runs at an average of 8.33, with a high score of 30.
 With the ball, he took three wickets, all of which came for Petworth in their second match against Hampshire in 1845.
 Humphry took figures of 3/2 from two overs.

 He died at Donnington, Sussex, on 30 September 1865.
-His brother, George, also played first-class cricket.
+His brother, George, also played.